Traversing combinatorial 0/1-polytopes via optimization: Introduction

 \subsubsection{Bases and independent sets in matroids}

-Algorithm~P allows generating the bases of any matroid, by computing a Hamilton path on the base polytope.
+Algorithm~P allows generating the bases of a matroid, by computing a Hamilton path on the base polytope.
 The delay is~$\cO(t_{\upright{LO}}\log n)$, where $n$ is the number of elements in the matroid, and $t_{\upright{LO}}$ is the time to solve the linear optimization problem (problem~LO defined in Section~\ref{sec:reduction}) for the bases of the matroid.
-It is the first polynomial delay algorithm known for the weighted variant of the problem with cost vector~$c$.
+It is the first polynomial delay Gray code known for the weighted variant of the problem with cost vector~$c$.
 Our algorithm can be specialized to generate bases of a graphic matroid, i.e., spanning trees of a graph (Corollaries~\ref{cor:appl-tree} and~\ref{cor:appl-tree-c}), or bases of the uniform matroid, i.e., fixed-size subsets of an $n$-element ground set, also known as combinations.
 Analogous statements hold for independent sets of a matroid, and the corresponding specialization to the graphic case, namely forests of a graph.
+The algorithm also applies to computing maximum independent sets in the intersection of two matroids.